Concise

 12. RIBA Work Stage 4: Technical Design.

 RIBA Work Stage 4: Technical Design is the stage, where the design of the technical side of the project. including drawings, specifications, and schedules.
 This stage involves coordination with consultants and contractors to ensure that all design information is complete and accurate.
-The Architect/Consultant also prepares any necessary reports, studies, or documentation required by relevant authorities,.
+The Architecture North Ltd also prepares any necessary reports, studies, or documentation required by relevant authorities,.
 The output of this stage is a detailed design package that can be used for tender submission/ main contractors’ appointment.

 12.1.
 If Architecture North Ltd has not been appointed for this scope of work, administration costs will be charged to undertake this scope of work.